-Caramel is my favorite thing, especially combined with chocolate, but I like it unadulterated, too, in all of its many forms.
+Caramel is Pam McKinstry's (of SVKitchen.com) favorite thing, especially combined with chocolate, but she likes it unadulterated, too, in all of its many forms.

-Dulce de leche, Spanish for “sweet milk,” is on my list of must-have condiments.
-I always have a jar or two in my over-crowded fridge because it’s very versatile and great for last-minute desserts.
-Sometimes I’ll treat myself a spoonful right from the jar if there's nothing else on hand to satisfy a sudden caramel craving.
+Dulce de leche, Spanish for “sweet milk,” is on her list of must-have condiments.
+Pam always has a jar or two in her over-crowded fridge because it’s very versatile and great for last-minute desserts.
+Sometimes she'll treat herself with a spoonful right from the jar if there's nothing else on hand to satisfy a sudden caramel craving.

 Gourmet specialty shops generally stock dulce de leche (it's fairly trendy these days), but it tends to be expensive.
-Ethnic markets also sell canned dulce de leche, but I find this product exceptionally flat tasting, lacking the depth of flavor and intensity of high-end products.
+Ethnic markets also sell canned dulce de leche, but Pam finds this product exceptionally flat tasting, lacking the depth of flavor and intensity of high-end products.

-I’ve long made my own version, having learned the trick while working in safari camp kitchens in Zambia.
-We used the dulce de leche to create a concoction called Banoffee Pie, which alternates caramel with layers of Marie biscuits, sliced bananas, and whipped cream.
-If you’re interested in that recipe, let us know and we’ll post it.
+Pam's long made her own version, having learned the trick while working in safari camp kitchens in Zambia.
+They used the dulce de leche to create a concoction called Banoffee Pie, which alternates caramel with layers of Marie biscuits, sliced bananas, and whipped cream.

 But first, here’s how to make your own dulce de leche.